bilgino/angularforddd/README.md

 ![](src/assets/images/Reactive_Flow.png)

-Application services usually provide query methods for retrieving view models of domain state.
+Application services usually provide query methods (CQS) for retrieving view models of domain state, besides command methods.
 However, for complicated page flows and user interfaces it would be inefficient to create view models in an application service method requiring many dependencies.
 By using a view model provider however, we facilitate access to view models in a more efficient manner.
-Consequently, the UI controller uses the application service, that in turn, uses the view model provider to report presentation data.
-The view model query method then use all dependencies to fulfill the presentation needs.
+Consequently, the UI controller uses the view model provider to report presentation data.

 ![](src/assets/images/QuerySideService.PNG)